 - Technical

 These are not new.
 However, coaches normally don’t spend time developing them all.
 The 4 Factors typically live in separate ‘silos’, and other ‘experts’ are often called in to deal with them.
-Don’t get me wrong, it is extremely helpful to have experts in other fields but, the challenge is, it is the coach who sees the player most frequently and has the biggest opportunity to impact all 4 Factors.
-Also, it is the coach who is typically responsible for the player’s overall performance.
-Not to mention that many coaches world-wide are running small programs where they don’t have the resources to include other experts (even if they wanted them).
+Don’t get me wrong, it is extremely helpful to have specialists in other fields, but the challenge is, it is the coach who sees the player most frequently and has the biggest opportunity to impact all 4 Factors.
+Also, the coach is typically responsible for the player’s overall performance.
+Not to mention that many coaches worldwide are running small programs without the resources to include other experts (even if they wanted to).

-To make things more understandable and manageable, the Integrated approach divides individuals into two parts.
-The ‘Performer’ is their body and mind (The Psychological and Physical Performance Factors) , and the ‘Player’ which is their Tactical and Technical Performance Factors.
+To make things more understandable and manageable, the Integrated approach divides individuals into two key aspects.
+The ‘Performer’ is their body and mind (The Psychological and Physical Performance Factors), and the ‘Player’, which is their Tactical and Technical Performance Factors.

 One important note about the Integrated approach.
 It does not mean a coach must become an expert specialist in every one of the 4 factors.
 But they must have sufficient tools to develop each one.